 - Class 1 scrub resistance

 When I got asked to review this Perfect Matt from Johnstone’s, I was looking forward to it.
-Previously I have used Dulux Diamond Matt, Crown Clean Extreme, Tikkurila Optiva 3 & 5.
+Previously I have used Dulux Diamond Matt, Crown Clean Extreme and Tikkurila Optiva 3 & 5.
 I wanted to know how perfect the white really is.
-Personally, I think the name is wrong as my idea of perfect is different to someone else’s.
+Personally, I think the name is wrong as my idea of “perfect” may be different to someone else’s.
 However, I had already painted the kitchen ceiling in Macpherson Eclipse brilliant White which is only about £18 for 10L.
 So, you would expect a paint of £70 would be far brighter.
 However, not only could I not tell the difference, but neither could the customer!
 Maybe I should have tested it somewhere with a bit more lighting.

 The paint has a lovely viscosity to it, no water required (unless spraying of course).
 The paint just flows from the brush, making it a pleasure to work with.